Hurricane Humberto (2007): Louisiana

 Tracking through the state as a weakening tropical storm, Humberto produced light to moderate winds across southwestern Louisiana.
 Gusts officially peaked at 43 mph in the state, although an unofficial reading of 55 mph was reported in Vinton.
 Heavy rainfall occurred across the area, reaching a peak of 8.25 in in DeRidder.
 The rainfall triggered minor river flooding along the Vermilion River in Lafayette.
 Storm surge was minor in the state, peaking at 2.13 ft in Cypremont Point; no beach erosion was reported.

 Widespread freshwater flooding occurred in Beauregard Parish, leaving homes in DeRidder flooded.
 High water across the southwestern portion of the state resulted in the closure of several roadways, including U.S. Route 171 and various state highways.
 Isolated wind damage was reported, particularly near the Texas border, with some trees and power lines blown down.
 A total of about 13,000 power customers lost electricity in southwestern Louisiana.
-One F1 tornado briefly touched down in Vermilion Parish, blowing the roof off one home and downing trees and power lines.
+One EF1 tornado briefly touched down in Vermilion Parish, blowing the roof off one home and downing trees and power lines.
 Damage throughout Louisiana was estimated at $525,000.

 Southeast United States

 After the circulation dissipated, the remnants of Humberto brought moderate rainfall to the southeastern states and spawned several tornadoes across portions of South Carolina and North Carolina and caused widespread damage in some locations.
 Heavy rains in Mississippi led to flooding in low-lying areas.
 In Hinds County, a small rail bridge was washed out, forcing all Amtrak train passengers to take a bus to their destinations.
-One person was injured after driving his car into a flooded street.
+One person was injured after driving his car into a flood.
 In Alabama, rainfall up to 5.06 in caused minor ponding in low-lying areas but aided in short-term drought relief.
 In northern Georgia, locally heavy rainfall led to flash flooding, resulting in several road closures.
 Strong thunderstorms associated with the remnants of Humberto also produced winds up to 51 mph and penny-sized hail.
-Throughout North Carolina, ten F0 tornadoes were confirmed, resulting in minor damage to homes, though none caused injuries or fatalities.
+Throughout North Carolina, seven EF0 tornadoes were confirmed, resulting in minor damage to homes, though none caused injuries or fatalities.
 Heavy rains associated with the system also triggered flash flooding along some roads, resulting in their closure.
-In South Carolina, one F1 tornado touched down in Laurens County, causing moderate damage to several homes before lifting.
+In South Carolina, one EF1 tornado touched down in Laurens County, causing moderate damage to several homes before lifting.